givelotus/lotusd/doc/unit-tests.md

 To write to logs from unit tests you need to use specific message methods provided by Boost.
 The simplest is `BOOST_TEST_MESSAGE`.

-For debugging you can launch the test_bitcoin executable with `gdb`or `lldb` and start debugging, just like you would with bitcoind.
+For debugging you can launch the test_lotus executable with `gdb`or `lldb` and start debugging, just like you would with lotusd.

 This is a simple example of debugging unit tests with GDB on Linux:
 ```
 cd /build/src/test
-gdb test_bitcoin
+gdb test_lotus
 break interpreter.cpp:295  # No path is necessary, just the file name and line number
 run
 # GDB hits the breakpoint